Create and manage network proxy Load Balancer

 1. Select the TLS protocol version at the TLS minimum support version.

-• You can select from TLSv1.0, TLSv1.1, and TLSv1.2.
+• You can select from TLSv1.0, TLSv1.1, TLSv1.2, and TLSv1.3.

-2. Select the Cipher Suite that the TLS listeners will support in Set Cipher Suite.
+2. Select the cipher suite that the TLS listeners will support in Set cipher suite.

-• You can select Select All to select all Cipher Suites available.
+• You can select Select All to select all cipher suites available.

 4. Select target group